Timmy Smith

-Early years
+Early life

 Smith attended Hobbs High School, where he played football and basketball.
 He graduated with the state of New Mexico record for rushing yards (2,306 yards) and rushing touchdowns (31).

 He accepted a scholarship from Texas Tech University.
 As a sophomore, he led the Red Raiders in rushing with 164 carries for 711 yards.
 The next season, he rushed for 97 yards on 7 carries and 2 touchdowns in the season opener against the University of New Mexico, until he was hit after scoring his second touchdown, which resulted in a knee injury that kept him out of action for most of the year, finishing with 26 carries for 140 yards and 3 touchdowns.

 As a fifth year senior, he suffered a fractured foot and ankle during an early-season practice, that sidelined him again for most of the season, posting 7 carries for 19 yards.
 He finished his college career after appearing in 28 games, with 292 carries for 1,313 yards and 8 touchdowns.